jupyter-book/mystmd/docs/code.md

 ## Numbering and Highlighting

 To add numbers and emphasis to lines, we are following the [sphinx](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-code-block) `code-block` directive.
-You can use `linenos` which is a flag, with no value, and `emphasize-lines` with a comma-seperated list of line numbers to emphasize.
+You can use `linenos` which is a flag, with no value, and `emphasize-lines` with a comma-separated list of line numbers to emphasize.

 ````{code-block} md
 :linenos: